chingu-voyages/voyage-project-resourcehelper/README.md

 [#resource-treasures](https://discord.com/channels/330284646283608064/1048165970566467664)
 channel in Chingus Discord community.

-In addition, you'll be using the free tier of the [Google Gemini API](https://ai.google.dev/api?lang=node) to implement an interactive AI agent into the app to allow users to get help information.
+An optional goal is to use the free tier of the [Google Gemini API](https://ai.google.dev/api?lang=node) to implement an interactive AI agent into the app to allow users to get help information.
 This means you will need to add _context_ about this app in your API calls.
 You can find simplified example of how to do